 - Classroom Management

 Put on your trainer goggles and let’s get started!

 And now, let’s dive into a day-to-day breakdown of the agenda with a detailed explanation about what each session is for.

 Every training course needs a proper framing, and it is no different with a train the trainer event.
 This is the right moment to present the agenda and discuss the expectations you have of your trainees.
 Make sure also to discuss the expectations the trainees themselves have of the course.

-One of the beauties of a train the trainer course is the ‘meta aspect’ of each session.
+One of the beauties of the train the trainer model is the ‘meta aspect’ of each session.
 Whatever you do as a trainer during a particular session does not only serve the purpose of that specific session, it also models to your trainees how to do certain things as a trainer.

 For instance, when you collect expectations during the kick-off, it has a double purpose:

 - Collect, review and align expectations from participants and yourself (needs assessment)